-Found 0 - 10 results of 33 programs matching keyword " alternative energy"
+Found 0 - 10 results of 36 programs matching keyword " alternative energy"

-Watch internationally renowned musician Roscoe Mitchell performing “Angel City” with James Fei on woodwinds and William Winant on percussion.
+Join the Exploratorium's very own Ken Finn as he demonstrates fun activities, mixing up science with items found around the house.
+Join the Exploratorium's very own Ken Finn as he demonstrates fun activities, mixing up science with items found around the house.
+Watch internationally renowned musician Roscoe Mitchell performing Angel City with James Fei on woodwinds and William Winant on percussion.
 All three are music professors at Mills College in Oakland.
 Join JoAnne Hewett, a theoretical physicist from the SLAC National Accelerator Laboratory, and Maria Spiropulu, a Caltech experimental physicist working at CERN, who came to the Exploratorium to speak with us about the implications of the Higgs discovery.
 In February 2013, Curiosity drilled into a rock called "John Klein" and then analyzed the sample material with its on-board scientific instruments.
 On March 12, NASA announced that the analyses show conditions on Mars were once favorable for life!
 Join us to learn more about this breakthrough discovery.
 Catch a sneak peak of our new nine-acre campus at Piers 15/17 with Building Operations Manager Chuck Mignacco.
 Learn about features of the building that will help us achieve our goal of becoming the largest net-zero energy use museum in the United States.

 Come see for yourselfdoors open at Pier 15 on April 17, 2013.

 Southeast of San Francisco, on the way out to California's Central Valley, thousands of wind turbines dot the landscape of Altamont Pass.
 Mounted both in rows and individually, machines with large propellers catch the wind, turning round and round at different speeds.
 Learn how wind energy is generated and stored for use in this most peculiar area, and its impact on living things both near and far.
 This After Dark event presented a collection of objects, organizations, and activities use various alternative energy sources, and also looked at sustainably raised food.
 Watch the process of a deceased monitor lizard providing energy for other organisms to live in this time-lapse video.
 Look for this exhibit in the museum, upstairs in the Traits of Life area.
-As a special event in conjunction with the 2009 American Geophysical Union Fall Meeting, we connected a live audience at the Exploratorium with scientists at the South Pole.
-Learn about atmospheric research at the South Pole from NOAA's Nick Morgan, the IceCube neutrino detector from Mark Krasberg and Laura Gladstone, and the South Pole Telescope from Bill Holzapfel.
-We speak with glaciologists Slawek Tulaczyk and Jake Walter, who study ice-sheet dynamics.
-Join us as we talk to scientists working with IceCube, a neutrino telescope buried in the ice under the South Pole.